heirloompixels/micocosym/oeuvre/2021/paintings/polar_bear.md

 Binary detritus of a bygone era.

+{% myImage "./grfx/2021/paintings/polar_bear_progress_1.jpeg" "Close up of the rough first layer of a painting of a polar bear." %}
 {% myImage "./grfx/2021/paintings/polar_bear_progress_2.jpeg" "Close up of the rough first layer of a painting of a polar bear." %}